-So, whether you choose the PS5 or Xbox Series X, you should see a huge leap forward in performance and graphics.
-Keep a close eye on our PlayStation 5 and Xbox Series X news pages for the latest leaks, updates and official specs.
+Whether you choose the PS5 or Xbox Series X, you should see a huge leap forward in performance and graphics.

 PS5 vs Xbox Series X: storage

-Microsoft has confirmed that the Xbox Series X will come with a 1TB internal SSD and that it will be expandable through 1TB expansion packs which have been designed in conjunction with storage specialist Seagate.
-These dense little units are very much like classic-look memory cards.
-There was no comment on whether there would be versions of the console with different amounts of internal storage.
+Microsoft has confirmed that the Xbox Series X will come with a 1TB internal SSD and that it will be expandable through 1TB expansion packs that have been designed in conjunction with storage specialist Seagate.
+The Series S has 512GB of internal storage – half that of the 1TB SSD Series X.

-Prolific PlayStation leaker @PSErebus tweeted in late November that the PS5 would come with 2TB of SSD (solid-state) storage.
-If true, that would be a huge upgrade on current PS4 models, which feature 1TB of HDD (hard drive) storage.
+Prolific PlayStation leaker @PSErebus tweeted in late November 2019 that the PS5 would come with 2TB of SSD (solid-state) storage.
+Sadly, that turned out to be untrue.

-There's also talk of the PS5 offering modular storage; a memory slot that would take expandable SSD storage cartridges.
-The PlayStation is no stranger to slot-in, slot-out external hardware and it would free up valuable extra space for games libraries (in addition to physical PS5 games which will come on 100GB discs).
+The PlayStation is no stranger to slot-in, slot-out external hardware and it would likely free up valuable extra space for games libraries (in addition to physical PS5 games, which will come on 100GB discs).

 PS5 vs Xbox Series X: backwards compatibility

-Both Sony and Microsoft have said they will support backwards compatibility, meaning the PS5 and Xbox Series X will be able to play older games from previous console generations.
+Both Sony and Microsoft have said they will support backwards compatibility to a reasonable degree, meaning the PS5 and Xbox Series X will be able to play some older titles from previous console generations.

-The Series X will deliver "four generations of content, better than you've ever seen them before".
-In other words, Xbox Series X will accommodate Xbox One, Xbox 360 and even original Xbox titles.
+As for the Xbox Series X, Microsoft has said it will deliver "four generations of content, better than you've ever seen them before".
+In other words, the Series X could accommodate Xbox One, Xbox 360 and even original Xbox titles.

 Finally, Microsoft has confirmed that older controllers and accessories will be compatible with the Xbox Series X (and, in most cases, vice-versa).